bootcoder/ENV_Scratch_Setup/README.md

   ``` =>$ brew cask install spectacle ```
   2. Use ‘spotlight’ to open spectacle for the first time
     - cmd + spacebar to open spotlight
-    - type spectacle hit return when you see it auto-populated
+  3. Type spectacle hit return when you see it auto-populated
-  3. Choose open
   4. Choose open system preferences
   5. Click the lock in the lower left
   6. Enter system password